FatCow, despite the whimsical name, also happens to be one of the oldest in the business.

 Our personal experience with FatCow’s support team went smoothly.
-Their support staff reached us within two minutes, with quick and accurate responses.
+Their support staff reached us within four minutes, with quick responses.

 Unfortunately, other customers haven’t always experienced the same attention to detail.
 Our background check revealed a very inconsistent experience that didn’t always line up with our own.

-In addition to live chat support FatCow also offers an extensive user knowledgebase.
+In addition to live chat support FatCow also offers extensive user knowledgebase.